AndersDeath/diary2/000-current.md

 # 19 Dezember - Dienstag - Berlin - 455 Tag der Einwanderung

 Days that filled by meeting are always hard.
 Discussion about some new XU architecture took 5 hours.
 I don't like it in general, but today I enjoyed.
 Maybe it's just because the project is still new for me.
 Also we viewed another apartments today.
 The place is really good.
 I would really happy to settle there.
 It is ok for my budget and it's cool.
 Surely there is nothing.
 No internet, not electricity - nothing.
+There is no bad even